Riebeck-one/COH3-Replay-Viewer/README.md

 ## Installation

-1. Download the latest release from the [GitHub Releases](https://github.com/Maxinova/COH3-Record-Viewer/releases) page.
+1. Download the latest release from the [GitHub Releases](https://github.com/Maxinova/COH3-Replay-Viewer/releases) page.
 2. Extract the contents of the zip file to a folder of your choice.
-3. Ensure that the 'Assets' folder is located in the same directory as the COH3RecordViewer executable.
+3. Ensure that the 'Assets' folder is located in the same directory as the COH3ReplayViewer executable.

 ## Requirements

-To run the COH3 Record Viewer, you will need the following Python libraries:
+To run the COH3 Replay Viewer, you will need the following Python libraries:

 - `time`
 - `datetime`